HEARING FROM GOD

-Perhaps numerous Christians would protest that “we must not judge the worth of a church by the numbers of people who attend,” but this usually is idle talk.
-Whenever someone is inquiring about how a church is doing, they want to know how many people are in attendance.
+Perhaps numerous Christians would protest that “we must not judge the worth of a church by the number of people who attend,” but this is usually idle talk.
+Whenever someone inquires about how a church is doing, he wants to know how many people are attending.

-If our goal is to gather great numbers of people, are we going to preach that we cannot be a Christian unless we deny ourselves, take up our cross, and follow Jesus?
-Or are we going to conduct the service so new people will not be offended?
+If our goal is to gather a large number of people, are we going to preach that we cannot be a Christian unless we deny ourselves, take up our cross, and follow Jesus?
+Or, are we going to conduct the service so new people will not be offended?

-Ah, but once we get them in we can disciple them!
+Ah, but once we get them in, we can disciple them!
 This is to practice deception.
-We give them the impression that accepting Christ is a pleasure trip to Disneyland in the sky, and then at some point we are going to tell them they are to offer their body as a living sacrifice to God?
+We give them the impression that accepting Christ is a pleasure trip to Disneyland in the sky, and then at some point, we are going to tell them they must offer their bodies as a living sacrifice to God?

-Christian efforts are directed toward the unscriptural goal of gaining numbers of people.
+Christian efforts are directed toward the unscriptural goal of increasing numbers of people.
 New converts are directed to go out and get more converts.

 Because our efforts may not be directed toward scriptural goals; because we may not know for certain what Christ actually is saying today; it may be true that two tasks are set before us.
 The first task is to search the Scriptures to discover what the supreme goal of the Christians efforts is to be.
 The second is to find out how the Lord Jesus Christ, who is the Chief Executive Officer, wants to achieve this goal and the subordinate goals.
 The goals, and then the method of achieving the goals.

 The principal goal in the Kingdom of God always is to do God’s will.
 But because this goal overlaps the second task, which is to find out how the Lord Jesus Christ wants to achieve His purposes, we will not cite doing God’s will as the supreme goal of Christian efforts.